MedLeon/web-push-notification/packages/web-push-notification/README.md

 Main reason being the current Safari/WebKit implementation.
 While the official video ["Meet Web Push for Safari"](https://developer.apple.com/videos/play/wwdc2022/10098/) does display the wanted behavior, the reality is actually different.
 No click what so ever does emit a [event.action](https://developer.apple.com/forums/thread/726793).
 And in Chromium a click upon an action does open a text input prompt for whatever reason.
 My advice: Present options on the page you define in options.data.url (and don't use the official options.actions atm).

+### There is a bug or a feature is missing!

+Feel free to contact me via [twitter](https://twitter.com/LeonFeron).

+The repo is also open for Pull requests.

+### Service Worker Scope

+Every service worker is installed with a scope and there can only be one for each scope.
+The service worker JavaScript file is placed in your assets folder by vite.
+Thus the scope is - you guessed it - your asset path.
+If you have a SW it most likely is at a root level and is not bothered.
+But caching the asset folder with request handling by your main SW may not work.